wmalab/DiffGR/README.md

 ```

-tad.start              the start location for the starting bin of TAD
+tad.start              the start location of TAD

-tad.end                the start location for the end bin of TAD
+tad.end                the end location of TAD

 scc                    the SCC value of corresponding domain